 If you are an adult who wants to speak to someone because you are worried about a child's safety or wellbeing but are not sure what to do, you can phone the NSPCC Free Helpline on 0808 800 5000.

 If You Don't Feel Listened To

-If you are worried about any child or young person, and you do not feel your concerns are being listened to or acted upon, please ensure you report this to Helen Blackman, Director of Children's Social Care, or to Catherine Underwood, Corporate Director for People, and they will personally follow up your concern.
+If you are worried about any child or young person, and you do not feel your concerns are being listened to or acted upon, please ensure you report this to Helen Watson, Interim Director of Children’s Integrated Services, Nottingham City Council, or to Catherine Underwood, Corporate Director for People, and they will personally follow up your concern.

-Helen Blackman, Director of Children's Social Care, Nottingham City Council:
+Helen Watson, Interim Director of Children’s Integrated Services, Nottingham City Council

 Identification, Assessment and Referral

 The DASH RIC form should be used by all non-police staff or volunteers in Nottingham and Nottinghamshire who receive a disclosure of domestic abuse.

 The form allows you to assess the risk to the person experiencing abuse and make an appropriate referral for support.
 To refer a case to the Multi-Agency Risk Assessment Conference (MARAC) you must complete this form and send it securely using the contact information on the form.